MicrosoftDocs/mixed-reality/enthusiast-guide/reverbG2-faq.md

 ## How can I power down the headset while still using my PC

 Unplug the AC connection adapter from the link box on the headset cable to remove power to the headset.

+## Both of the Reverb G2 displays are in the upper left of the display or off-center and jittery

+If you have an AMD based PC and while your headset is connected, navigate to Settings -> Mixed Reality -> Headset -> Resolution.
+In the drop down menu select  “4320 x 2160 (best quality)” option.
+When “Automatic upscaling (best performance)” is selected, you may experience the issue with display.